JonyEpsilon/gorilla-repl/doc/renderer.md

 think of these guidelines as something like a style guide: you don't have to follow them, but if you do your code will fit more naturally with other things in Gorilla.

+For the first class of things, things that only make sense when rendered specially, it's unlikely that the user is particularly interested in the underlying value.
+So the default should be that the value is rendered specially.

+The second class of things, where both the raw Clojure value and specially rendered values, are meaningful is more interesting.
+Here the following approach is recommended:

+- functions manipulating the values should work with the raw "domain" values.
+This is probably already the case, as you are likely working with values that come from a library etc.
+- the default should be to render the domain objects as plain Clojure
+- you should provide view functions, following the naming pattern `*-form` to specially render the value
+- these view functions should wrap the domain object in a record type to indicate how it should be rendered
+- you should implement `Renderable` for the record type to do the actual rendering.

+This is nice, because it puts the control of the rendering in the hands of the user, allowing them to view the value in the way that is most useful to them.
+You can provide more than one view function for a given type of domain object, and these view functions can take options to configure the rendering.

 # Scribbles